js-uri/csc-212/labs/Lab 5 Backtracking/readme.md

 ## 2. N-Queens Problem

-The N-Queens problem is the task of placing eight chess queens on an NxN chessboard such that no two queens can attack each other.
+The N-Queens problem is the task of placing `n` chess queens on an NxN chessboard such that no two queens can attack each other.
 Let's take a look at this empty 8x8 chess board:

 <p align="center">
   <img src="./images/chessboard.png" />